ChrisBlauvelt/techieportfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
       ## I'm glad you're here.

-It's taken me a while to get here, but I'm very
+      ### It's taken me a while to get here, but I'm very happy to be able to
-      happy to be able to offer my services at a point where I can wholeheartedly vouch for them, knowing that  I can improve your security stature and technological resiliancy.
+      offer my services at a point where I can wholeheartedly vouch for them, knowing that  I can improve your security stature and technological resiliency.

       Thanks for stopping by!
     styles:
       self:
         height: auto